Impact of 16% VAT on Petroleum products in Kenya

 3. Price of Milk

-The price of milk will also likely shoot because large scale daily famers use machine to process animal feeds and milk cows in large scale.
-Transporting milk to the cooperative or milk procesor and Transportingprocessed milk will help shoot the price to the ceiling.
+The price of milk will also likely shoot because large scale daily farmers use machine to process animal feeds and milk cows in large scale.
+Transporting milk to the cooperative or milk processor and Transporting processed milk will help shoot the price to the ceiling.
 It seems if we take this angle every commodity will be more expensive going forward.

 Large Events will be more expensive hence we will be forced to pay more in form of tickets to attend these Events.

 Transport of medicine to health facilities will also bear the cost of increased fuel price due to Introduction of 16% VAT.
-This must be refleced in the Market price.
+This must be reflected in the Market price.